thervieu/42diploma/README.md

 Doing this project, we used the 42 api (auth), learned a bit of Go and worked with Material-UI.

-Frontend is not particularly finished as the end point of the project was the start of ashishae's internship.
+Frontend is not particularly finished as the end point of the project was the start of Arseniy's internship.

 Done by thervieu and ashishae.